 Look around at your property and assess where flood water would be most likely to come from, where it would build up, and in which direction it would flow through your property.

 Things like walls, gates, and fences can all affect the flow of water and cause water to collect in certain areas.
 Check whether this may put certain areas of your house at high risk if flooding occurs.
 If there is a way water could drain away from your property naturally, make sure there is nothing that will block the natural flow.

 3. Install Extra Drainage

 Adding extra drainage around the edges of your property can help to keep flooding down to a minimum (providing they are cleaned out regularly).
-Aco drains can be placed alongside your property and connected to a surface water drain to help stop water even reaching the walls.
+Aco drains such as these on Amazon can be placed alongside your property and connected to a surface water drain to help stop water even reaching the walls.

 However, keep in mind that during significant flooding, surface water drains often overflow.
 That means such drainage only has limited benefit and may not help with more significant flooding.

 4. Keep Some Grass!

 It’s seen as desirable to keep gardens as low maintenance as possible or to pave over front lawns to create extra parking space.
 However, doing so prevents water from draining away naturally.